LoloD4/100-days-of-code/log.md

 **Today's Progress**: Finished Bootstrap, on to JQuery

 **Thoughts**: Not sure why Javascript basics is before front end libraries on FCC.
 Put a pause on Java to finsih all front end libraries.
 Finshed Bootstrap, onto JQuery!

+### Day 10: Tues Oct 9, 2018

+**Today's Progress**: Finished JQuery

+**Thoughts**: I really enjoyed JQuery!
+The lessons were fairly short on freecodecamp so I am assuming that Jquery is not often used?
+Im not sure, either way the lessons were fun.
+Looking forward to SASS!